 When the brakes are not applied, the brake shoes are held in position by removing the spring.
 And also the drum has the entire mechanism to keep out dust and moisture.

-#5 Power brake
+#5 Power braking system

 The driver does not require any braking effect to apply the power-operated brake.
 Only a valve is to be controlled.
 The Clayton Dewantre power-operated system is one of the systems that use power-operated brakes.